Why You Still Need an Agent When Buying a New Construction Home

 With a real estate agent in your corner, you’ll have someone on your side who is invested in your happiness with the home.

-Agents know the local area and market
+Knows the local area and market

 An agent comes to the new construction process with key area knowledge: they know how much homes cost and the going rate for different construction projects.
-They’ll be able to tell you if you’re getting ripped off on the sale price or if a builder overcharges you on granite countertops.
+They’ll be able to tell you if you’re getting ripped off on the sale price or if a builder overcharges you for granite countertops.
 Armed with this information, they negotiate on your behalf from an informed position.

 A buyer’s agent will help you think through things like your budget and the cost of each upgrade.
-They also know how to spot a deal and may even be able to leverage their past experience with a builder to negotiate the home price, free upgrades or financial incentives, even in this market.
+They know how to spot a deal and may even be able to leverage their past experience with a builder to negotiate the home price, free upgrades, or financial incentives, even in this market.

 Sylvia Gaffney, a high-producing agent in Riverside County, California, with more than 20 years in the business, recently negotiated a reduced list price for a client in Southern California.
 “Once they (clients) decided which plan they wanted and which upgrades, I was able to negotiate from there.”
 An experienced agent knows the complicated dance around new build negotiations and when the timing is right to ask for deals and freebies.